 Most professional economists, sad to say, treat Boskin's report as holy writ.
-They come on like preachers, salesmen, or just cheerleaders, not like scientists exercising independent judgment.
+They come on like preachers, salesmen, or just cheer-leaders, not like scientists exercising independent judgment.
 I have recently surveyed 20 current texts in Macroeconomics.
 They all list the same four "biases", in the same order, that they allege make the CPI overstate inflation.
 These are:

+- a.
 Substitution bias.
-When the price of something rises, you use less of it, so it should be weighted less in the index.
+When the price of something rises, you use less of it, so it should be weighted less in the index. - b.
 Quality improvement bias.
-Products of the same name keep getting better, so they say.
+Products of the same name keep getting better, so they say. - c.
 New product bias.
 The CPI lags in showing how new gadgets raise our welfare.
-Microchip products, of course, are the example of choice.
+Microchip products, of course, are the example of choice. - d.
 "Discount bias".
-The CPI scriveners assume that products sold in discount stores are of lower quality, when they really are just as good, according to Boskin et al. As to "a", above: when the price of food rises, elderly pensioners turn to cat food.
-Now the cost of fresh fruits and veggies counts for less in their cost of living.
-They have shown a preference for cat food, whose weight in the CPI should rise, and they are as well off as ever.
-Hmmm - something fishy there.
+The CPI scriveners assume that products sold in discount stores are of lower quality, when they really are just as good.

-Let's examine point "b", above, quality improvement bias.
+Let's just take point "b", above, quality improvement bias.
 The texts give some examples, but not a single counter-example.
 Here are a few of the latter.